On this page:

 - GPA of 3.0 or higher on any previous graduate work, if applicable

 - Graduate Record Exam (GRE) or Miller Analogies Test (MAT) scores in the 50th percentile or better

-NOTE: Test requirement is waived if the applicant's cumulative undergraduate GPA is 3.0 or higher or if the applicant has a previous master's degree.
+NOTE: Test requirement is waived if the applicant's cumulative undergraduate GPA (from all schools attended) is 3.0 or higher or if the applicant has a previous master's degree.

 Admission is in the Fall A, Spring A and Summer A terms.
 Apply at least six weeks prior to the term of enrollment.